15 Fun MFL Games That’ll Make Your Mondays Feel Like Vacation

-You’ll need to prepare two things for this game: boxes and objects.
+You’ll need to prepare two things: Boxes and objects.

-For example, when teaching French and you want students to get the hang of differentiating gendered nouns, place two boxes in front of the class and label them “Le (Masculine)” and “La (Feminine)”.
-(For languages with neuter gender, like modern Greek, add a third box).
+For example, if you teach French and you want students to get the hang of differentiating gendered nouns, place two boxes in front of the class and label them “Le (Masculine)” and “La (Feminine).”
+For languages with a neuter gender, like modern Greek, add a third box.

-Or maybe you’re teaching English and want students to remember that there are regular and irregular ways of forming the plural of nouns.
-(One way is simply adding an “-s,” another is adding “-es,” and the others require more tweaking.)
-Place three boxes labeled accordingly.
+Maybe you’re teaching English and want students to remember that there are regular and irregular ways of forming plural nouns.
+Place three boxes labeled “-s,” “-es” and “Other” in that case.

-Next, prepare 20 objects that the students will be able to toss into the boxes.
-If you find it difficult to secure objects that’ll work well in the game, you can always write the names of those objects on Styrofoam balls or plastic balls instead.
+Next, prepare 20 relevant objects that students can toss into the boxes.
+If you find it difficult to secure objects that’ll work well in the game, you can write the names of the objects on Styrofoam balls or plastic balls instead.